cosmos/sdk-tutorials/launchpad-to-stargate/tutorial/01-introduction.md

 starport scaffold chain github.com/user/pofe
 ```

-Once this is done, you should have a folder called `pofe` with your boilerplate Stargate application.
+After the scaffold command is run, you should have a folder called `pofe` with your boilerplate Stargate application.

 ## Directory Structure